anmolter/XLUR/XLUR/Code/Documentation/XLUR_documentation.md

 ![](Images\manager4e.jpg)

-After these four packages have been installed, click the back arrow in the menu on the left hand side.
+1. If you are planning to use raster data in your analysis, click on Licensing in the menu on the left hand side.
+Under Esri Extensions check that Spatial Analyst is licensed.

-1. Click Open another project, browse to the XLUR.aprx ArcGIS Pro Project file and double-click to open it.
+2. Click the back arrow in the menu on the left hand side.
+Click Open another project, browse to the XLUR.aprx ArcGIS Pro Project file and double-click to open it.
 The XLUR.aprx file can be found in the XLUR folder in the XLUR repository.
 In the Catalog window double-click Toolboxes, then double-click XLUR.tbx.
 This will open the XLUR toolbox, which contains the BuildLUR and ApplyLUR scripts.
 Running either of these script will open the Build LUR or Apply LUR wizard, respectively.

 General Information
 ===================